 Singapore Airlines is known as one of the world’s best carriers, offering 5 star service in the air and on the ground.
 Never before had I flown SIA despite traveling through Singapore numerous times.
-All in all I’d rate the lounge 4 out of 5 stars, and I honestly was epecting to give it at 6 or more….after all this is Singapore Airlines right?!?
+All in all I’d rate the lounge 4 out of 5 stars, and I honestly was expecting to give it a 6 or more.
+After all, this is Singapore Airlines, right?!?

 Read more from this series:

 - China Southern A380 Business Class Los Angeles to Guangzhou

 - China Southern Business Class Guangzhou to Manila